Glossary of technical writing terms

 preferred term

-A term that is used in preference to another equivalent term.
-For example, at TechScribe, we use 'user guide' instead of 'user manual'.
+A preferred term is a term that is used in preference to an equivalent term.
+For example, TechScribe uses 'user guide' instead of 'user manual'.
 Therefore, the preferred term is 'user guide'.
-See also controlled vocabulary.
+Refer also to controlled vocabulary.

 preliminary matter (prelims)